 |Burials pre 1813||Burials after 1813|

-These family history forms allow you to enter the basic information
+These genealogical forms allow you to enter the basic genealogical information

-about your ancestor and their families.
+about your ancestor such as birth, marriage and death dates, their spouse and any children.
 This makes it much easier to transfer the information to your tree.

 |Family Group Sheet|

-It is advisable to print out a collection of these family history forms before you visit a Record Office because these types of forms are rarely, if ever, available.
+It is advisable to print out a collection of these forms before you visit a record office because these types of forms are rarely, if ever, available.
 They can be useful should you wish to give information to other people.